-Turkey vote: Electoral body hears objections
+Turkey's electoral board rejects complaints

 Story highlights

+- Turkey's highest electoral authority denies objections over the way the vote was held

+- Lawyer for a political activist says he and others have been detained

-(CNN)Turkey's top electoral board will consider objections Wednesday to the way the country's referendum was run, according to Turkey's semi-official Anadolu news agency.
+(CNN)Turkey's top electoral board overwhelmingly rejected objections to the way the country's referendum was run, semi-official Anadolu news agency reported Wednesday.

-"We are going to evaluate the objections before noon," Sadi Guven, the head of Turkey's highest electoral body, told reporters in Ankara.

 A narrow majority of voters in Sunday's referendum backed the 18-article constitutional reform package, which will transform the country's parliamentary system into a powerful executive presidency.

-But the main opposition Republican People's Party (CHP), along with individuals and civil society groups, have challenged the result -- amid concerns over unstamped ballots in particular -- and called for it to be annulled.
+The main opposition Republican People's Party (CHP), along with individuals and civil society groups, challenged the result amid concerns over unstamped ballots and called for it to be annulled.

+After considering their complaints, the electoral body ruled by 10 to one to deny the objections put forward by the CHP and hundreds of individuals, Anadolu said.

+Protesters marched for the third night in a row Wednesday in cities across the country in support of the annulment petition.
+On the Asian side of Istanbul, men and women of all ages took to the streets after sunset, carrying signs declaring "Hayir," or "No," and chanting "We will resist."

-The plan, put forward by the ruling Justice and Development Party (AKP), gives Turkish President Recep Tayyip Erdogan sweeping and largely unchecked powers.
+The reform plan, put forward by the ruling Justice and Development Party (AKP), will give President Recep Tayyip Erdogan sweeping and largely unchecked powers.

-Turkish Prime Minister Binali Yildirim, speaking on CNN Turk, urged the opposition Wednesday to drop its challenge.
+Prime Minister Binali Yildirim, speaking on CNN Turk, urged the opposition to drop its challenge.

 "Objection to election results should remain there," he said.
 "The opposition should not call people to take to the streets and say they do not recognize election results."